-Pigs' meat is one of the most accessible meat to find, as well as its remains ( blood, bones, skin, hair).
+As a matter of availability, Grouin-Rigaux focused on sourcing all their waste materials from pigs.
+Pigs' meat is one of the most accessible meats to source, as well as its remains, such as blood, bones, skin and hair.
 We tend to think that a hog is an animal whose every part is reused or eaten.
-However, many components of the animal are thrown and wasted.
+However, many components of the animal are wasted.

-Pig waste, bone glue, skin glue.
+Pig waste, bone glue, skin glue

 Accessible to visitors of the Future Materials Lab